Return to the Newsroom

 Building tax

-Regardless of what they are intended or utilized for, both residential and non-residential buildings and structures may set building tax obligations for the taxpayer.
+Regardless of what they are intended or utilized for, both residential and non-residential buildings and structures may set building tax obligations for the taxpayer depending on the decision of the local government.

 The owner on January 1st is subject to tax.